Kirklees Academy

 Pivot 6

-At Pivot 6, we offer specialist support for KS3 and KS4 learners who have been permanently excluded from mainstream school.
-We offer core academics, creativity and personal development but also clear focus on developing learner’s social and emotional skills.
-Our aim in Pivot 6 is to support learners academically and socially to prepare them for transition back into mainstream school or other next steps.
+At Pivot 6, we offer specialist support and learning for 14-16 year olds who have been permanently excluded from mainstream school.
+We offer core academics of English, Maths and Science alongside our personal, social and health curriculum, with a clear focus on developing social and emotional skills.

-Learners are referred by local authorities as part of their Day 6 duty.
+Learners are referred by local authorities as part of their Day 6 duty

 Pivot Outreach Programme (POP)